mansurianas/DevOps-URL2QR/README.md

 - Make sure you are in the `api` directory
 - Create a virtualenv by typing in the following command: `python -m venv .venv`
 - Install the required packages: `pip install -r requirements.txt`
-- Create a `.env` file, and add you AWS Access and Secret key, check  `.env.example`
+- Create a `.env` file, and add your AWS Access and Secret key, check  `.env.example`
 - Also, change the BUCKET_NAME to your S3 bucket name in `main.py`
 - Run the API server: `uvicorn main:app --reload`
 - Your API Server should be running on port `http://localhost:8000`